The Official WebSite of David Saks - Online Since 1999

 and a redemptive measure of that which is good, meritorious and useful.

-Filthy academicians that behave as arrogant elitists should have
+Filthy academicians that behave as arrogant elitists

-their worthless diplomas stuffed in wooden crates labeled "environmental waste",
+worthless diplomas stuffed in wooden crates labeled

-rocketed into space by NASA, returned incinerated, glowing like a meteor, a Roman candle
+and returned incinerated, glowing like a meteor,

-upon reentry into the earth's atmosphere for the entire planet to witness and celebrate.
+for the entire planet to witness and celebrate.

 Every academician, professor, any faculty member that displays an